Leah1977/LSH_Electricians_MS1/README.md

 ### Overlay not responsive.
 Missing half the writing when the screen size reduced.
 ### Added a query css to incorporate overlay to make it responsive.

+### Background colour blue when hovering over navbar item.
+### Left space between rgba and brackets in background color for hover class.
+Removed space and grey colour was restored.

 ## Deployment Section